sandan/mentalhues.github.io/CONTRIBUTING.md

 If you have any questions that have not been addressed here, please ask!
 You can do so by checking out the [Share Your Thoughts](#share-your-thoughts) section below.
 This section also provides a direction for checking out Issues that have already been started so you can help answer the questions of others.

+If you need a more private channel for contact please email me directly: erincole567@gmail.com .
+I realize that some issues need to be taken offline, and am open to that need.
+In order to connect with other contributors, we also have a [public Gitter chat](https://gitter.im/mentalhues/Lobby).
+Because I want to be transparent, I want to mention that the Core Contributors of this project have a private Gitter chat that we use as a safe space to share insights and ideas.
+We have a concern for laying effective groundwork for this project, and may make this private chat public in the future if we feel that a public chat would be more conducive to working open.

 Scroll down or jump to one of the following sections: